-- 10.1.1 Committee meetings are open to the public except where sensitive or confidential matters are being discussed.
-Appropriate reports are available for the public to review on the council's website and reference the contact details of the key officers and members. - 10.1.2 Internal Audit is an independent and objective service to the management of the council and undertakes a programme of reviews throughout the year to provide an annual opinion on the framework of governance.
+10.1.1 Committee meetings are open to the public except where sensitive or confidential matters are being discussed.
+Appropriate reports are available for the public to review

+- on the council's website and reference the contact details of the key officers and members. - 10.1.2 Internal Audit is an independent and objective service to the management of the council and undertakes a programme of reviews throughout the year to provide an annual opinion on the framework of governance.
 Significant weaknesses in the control environment are reported to senior management and the Audit Committee by the Internal Audit Manager as part of the regular reporting process.
-Outstanding audit recommendations are discussed at senior management meetings and Audit Committee, and issues with addressing the urgent recommendations are also discussed at Management Team.
-Audit recommendations are generally implemented by the agreed date but some may slip or recommendations are overtaken by unforeseen events leading to revised dates. - 10.1.3 The council has a Code of Corporate Governance in place, which sets out how the authority intends to apply the principles of corporate governance, in accordance with CIPFA/SOLACE guidance.
-The code includes a chart to demonstrate the different parts of the framework and reflects the council's current processes and procedures.
-The code will be reviewed every three years to reflect any changes in the council's governance framework and/or any revised guidance.
-The three statutory officers will meet quarterly to review high risk projects and identified issues. - 10.1.4 Progress towards achieving the aims outlined in the council's former Corporate Business Plan was monitored through the Corporate Business Plan Monitoring Report which was collated quarterly during 2019/20.
-Updates at the end of quarters 2 and 4 were taken to the Corporate Performance Panel for review and progress checking.
-As part of collating and reviewing the monitoring report, the council's senior management team consider and review the aims, actions underway and progress made.
-The governance arrangements in place for the year under review were appropriate for delivery of our aims.
-Performance monitoring of the Covid-19 recovery strategy has included a suite of monthly indicators that are reported to Corporate Performance Panel. - 10.1.5 The website, intranet, communications function, published datasets and social media channels all contribute towards being a transparent organisation.
+Outstanding audit recommendations are discussed at senior management meetings and Audit Committee, and issues with addressing the urgent recommendations are also discussed at Management Team. - 10.1.3 The council has a Code of Corporate Governance in place, which sets out how the authority intends to apply the principles of corporate governance, in accordance with CIPFA/SOLACE guidance. - 10.1.4 The website, intranet, communications function, published datasets and social media channels all contribute towards being a transparent organisation.
 Members of the public are able to raise questions at council meetings in addition to raising matters directly with services, senior officers and councillors.
 Policies are in place for responding to requests made under access to information regulations including the Data Protection Act 2018, Freedom of Information Act 2000, Environmental Information Regulations 2004 and via the corporate complaints system.